The following is a guide to troubleshooting problems with licenses using the Intel® Software License Manager.

 - Are you using the latest version of the license manager?
 You can download it from the Intel Registration Center in the Products list after signing in.
 For more information, refer to "Intel® License Manager for FLEXlm* Servers."

 - Is your client using the correct license file?
 Check your INTEL_LICENSE_FILE environment variable.
 If it contains a file path, make sure the file contains the correct server name.
-If it does not contain USE_SERVER, make sure the file is the same one the license manager is using.
+If the file does not contain USE_SERVER, make sure the file is the same one the license manager is using.